nvoulgaris/blog/content/post/graphql-schema.md

 ```

 ### Scalars
-Scalar types are the primitive data types, which are used to define the type of fields.
+Scalar types are the primitive data types in GraphQL, and they are used to define the type of fields.
 GraphQL supports the following:

  * `String`
  * `Int`